ndelargy/cti-pool-rules/README.md

 <img src="http://www.wpa-pool.com/images/web/main/eight_ball_rack.gif" />

+Depending on where the spot is, either the lead ball or the black must be centred on the spot.

 #### Closest to the cushion

 Each player plays the cue ball from baulk, rebounding off the bottom cushion.
 The player who gets closest to the baulk cushion may choose who breaks.